startup-engineering/000-how-to-build-the-future/16-decoding-ourselves.md

 Ultimately you simply have to care about what you're doing.
 Another dating app really doesn't matter.
 It's hard to bleed/sweat/cry for.
 Meaningfulness is a big part of why people should think differently.
 And we think genomics is really meaningful.

 **Brian Frezza:** Elon Musk is a master recruiter.
 The narrative is stark and simple:
 > “We don't pay as well as Google.
 But this is the most exiting project you can work on in your life.”
 You want to attract the people who find that narrative attractive.
 People can always try to find a lottery ticket of a startup.
-But the satisfaction of creating a tech revolution is much bigger than what comes from just chasing dollars.<span>
+But the satisfaction of creating a tech revolution is much bigger than what comes from just chasing dollars.

 **Brian Slingerland:** One reason that CS people may be ignoring biotech is that they think that they'll be relegated to supporting roles.
 But that's far from true at many biotech companies.
 CS people are at the very core of what we do at Stem CentRx.
 So if CS people have an interest in curing cancer or things like that, it's certainly something they should think about.
 Have I mentioned that we're hiring?